 For each of the thirty-two faults defined by the 3D geologic map (Siler and Faulds, 2013a; Siler et al., 2016, 2020; Witter et al., 2016), a 30-meter-wide fault zone is generated.
 This zone approximates the effective width of secondary faulting and fracturing around each fault and is consistent with empirically derived fault zone widths for kms-long faults, like the Brady fault zone (Scholz et al. 1993; Anders and Wiltschko 1994).
 The fault variable has a value of ‘1’ where a well is located within a fault zone and ‘0’ for segments of well not located within a fault zone.
 The curve variable is the along-strike and down-dip curvature calculated along each fault.
 The td and ts variables are the dilation tendency and slip tendency, respectively, calculated for each fault.
 These values are calculated using methods of Morris et al., (1996) and Ferrill et al., (1999) and a local stress model calculated at Brady (Jolie et al., 2015).
-The 30 meter-wide fault zones for each fault are populated with curve, ts, and td values.
+The 30-meter-wide fault zones for each fault are populated with curve, ts, and td values.
 Segments of faults with a high value for curve may be associated with accentuated faulting and fracturing as a result of stress loading at the highly curved fault segments (Sibson, 1994), and may host fluid flow.
 Dilation tendency and slip tendency are the ratios of the resolved normal stress and total stress on faults, respectively.
 Fault segments that are either highly dilatant (high td) or stress loaded for slip (high ts) are likely to host fluid flow (Siler et al., 2020).
 For all locations along the wells, the faultnear variable is reported as the difference between the distance to the nearest 3D mapped fault and the maximum distance to a fault in the dataset.
 This is done so that the high faultnear values occurs at segments of wells that are near to faults (e.g. Figure 2), in the same way that high values for the other variables occur where hydrothermal processes are expected.

 Fault density factors (faultdense, faultintdense):